-f(RT|xi;) = [G(xi)]y[1-G(xi)]1-y, RT-0.1 (7)
+f(RT|xi;)=[G(xi)]y[1-G(xi)]1-y, RT-0.1 (7)

-It ends up with y=1, $G(x, \cdot)$ and the time y=0, we get $1-G(xi \cdot)$.
-Observed function of log likelihood is a function of parameters and (xi, yi) data is found as the following.

-li()=RTilog[G(xi)]+(1-RTi)log[1-G(xi)].
-(8)

-In the light of formula stated above independent variables which affects decisions of people who visit rural areas at least once every two week and people who visit shopping malls at least once every two week are calculated.
+It ends up with y=1, G(x,) and the time y=0, we get 1 - G(xi).
+Observed function of log likelihood is a function of parameters and (xi, yi) data is found as the following. li()=RTilog[G(xi)]+(1-RTi)log[1-G(xi)].
+(8) In the light of formula stated above independent variables which affects decisions of people who visit rural areas at least once every two week and people who visit shopping malls at least once every two week are calculated.

 As indicated in Table 1, 53.4 % (329) of the 616 respondents that were considered in the study are males, and 46.6 % (287) are females.
 The educational attainment of the respondents is in favour of higher level of education, 48.92 % (295) acquired a university degree followed by 11.77 % (77) of post graduate degree.
 When comparing the above figures with the data elaborated on the basis of TURKSTAT data shown in Table 2, our sample has higher income and education levels while female rate and median age are quite similar with Ankara's average.
 Regarding working status, the share of respondents employed in private and public sector are 33 % and 31.7 %, respectively.
 18.2 % of the respondents including students indicated themselves as unemployed.
-Taking into account income level of respondents, it was found that the middle income group was significantly predominant with 78 % while 17 % of the respondents come from higher income group.
-Interestingly, more than 60 % of the respondents living in Ankara have roots with countryside and farming.
+Taking into account income level of respondents, it was found that the middle income group was significantly predominant with 78 % while 17 % of the respondents living in Ankara have roots with countryside and farming.
 With respect to marital status of the respondents, 63 % of those is married and 57 % have children.